czroth/czroth/README.md

 * I view most work as **in progess,** meaning things are still getting better.
 Things need not be perfect before they are seen by teammates.
 I value feedback as helpful as it quickens the quality process.
 If I offer you feedback, it comes from that desire.

+* Lastly, work as _what you get paid for_ is too narrow a view of work.
+Work is a reflection of who we are and our impact on the world.
+Compensation is a byproduct, and much valuable work is unpaid.

 ## For Fellow Nerds

 * My linux journey has been Ubuntu (2012), to Arch (2017), currently Manjaro (2019-present).